PeterJCLaw/srcomp-http/docs/endpoints.rst

 as the `/matches`_ endpoint uses.

-The ``shepherding_matches`` key is a list of the matches which are currently being staged, as measured by the current time falling between the earliest shepherding signal value and time when staging closes.
+The ``shepherding_matches`` key is a list of the matches which are currently being shepherded for, as measured by the current time falling between the earliest shepherding signal value and time when staging closes.
 They are presented in the same format as the `/matches`_ endpoint uses.

 The ``time`` key is the current time on the server.